oh2th/esp_homey_tvlift/README.md

 There's almost no sanity checks for the data sent from the forms.
 This is not a public web service and if you want to mess up your board or make a denial of service to it using eg. buffer overflows, feel free to do so.

 Currently the configuration portal only configures the WiFi.
-Plans are to add Homey device name configuation also.
+Plans are to add Homey device name configuration also.

 Credits for the configuration portal mode goes to [Mikko](https://github.com/oh2mp/).